 The lymphatic system is made up of thin tubes that branch out to all parts of the body.
 Its job is to fight infection and other diseases.
 The lymphatic system carries lymph, a colorless fluid containing lymphocytes, which are white blood cells.
 Lymphocytes fight germs in the body.
 B-lymphocytes, which are also called B cells, make antibodies to fight bacteria.
 T-lymphocytes, or T cells, kill viruses and foreign cells and trigger the B cells to make antibodies.

 Groups of bean-shaped organs called lymph nodes are located throughout the body at different areas in the lymphatic system.
-Lymph nodes are found in clusters in the neck, chest, underarms, abdomen, pelvis and groin.
-Other parts of the lymphatic system include the spleen, which makes lymphocytes and filters blood; the thymus, an organ under the breastbone; and the tonsils, which are located in the throat.
-See a medical illustration here.
+Lymph nodes are found in clusters in the neck, chest, underarms, abdomen, pelvis, and groin.
+Other parts of the lymphatic system include the:

 Hodgkin lymphoma most commonly affects lymph nodes in the neck or the area between the lungs and behind the breastbone, which is called the mediastinum.
 It can also begin in groups of lymph nodes under the arms, in the groin, or in the abdomen or pelvis.

-If Hodgkin lymphoma spreads, it typically spreads along the lymphatic channels to other lymph nodes and the spleen, or outside of the lymphatic system, most commonly to the lungs, liver, bone marrow, or bone.
+If Hodgkin lymphoma spreads, it typically spreads along the lymphatic channels to other lymph nodes and the spleen.
+It may also spread outside of the lymphatic system, most commonly to the lungs, liver, bone marrow, or bone.

 Types of Hodgkin lymphoma

-It is important to know the specific type of Hodgkin lymphoma, as this may affect the recommended treatment plan.
+It is important to know the specific type of Hodgkin lymphoma that is diagnosed because this may affect the recommended treatment plan.
 Doctors find out the type of Hodgkin lymphoma based on how the cells in a tissue sample look under a microscope and whether the cells contain abnormal patterns of certain proteins.
 There are 2 main types of Hodgkin lymphoma: nodular lymphocyte predominant and classical.